This post may contain affiliate links. Read our disclosure policy.

 There’s a great balance of sweetness from the apple and pineapple and zing from the ginger.
 You’ll taste the celery and cucumber a bit, which gives it an additional fresh flavor to go with the fresh mint.

 I took a notes out of Serious Eat’s tips on how to make homemade juice, focusing on mixing high-yield ingredients with high-potency ingredients.
-It’s also a combination of fruits and vegggies I’d actually enjoy together!
+It’s also a combination of fruits and veggies I’d actually enjoy together!

 two glasses of green juice on a countertop